akmalfaditya/Bootcamp/Practice/Web Development/Repository MVC/README.md

 This project demonstrates the implementation of the **Repository Design Pattern** in an ASP.NET Core MVC application.
 The Repository pattern is a design pattern that encapsulates the logic needed to access data sources, centralizing common data access functionality, and providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer.

+This implementation focuses on **direct repository usage** without the Unit of Work pattern, making it simpler and more straightforward for learning purposes.

 ## What is the Repository Design Pattern?

 The Repository Design Pattern is a structural pattern that: